slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Standup is about how to articulate that truth in such a way that people feel momentarily unsafe and confused (the setup), and relieved (the punchline).

 > *'Anastas, the taste of ice cream interests you more than the construction of communism!' -- Joseph Stalin (1878-1953), to Anastas Mikoyan*

+> *'You should have sex more than you think you should, as pizza.'*
+*'When it's good is good.
+When it's bad it gets in your shirt.'*

+> *'There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
+What’s the man there for?
+His job is to feed the dog.
+What’s the dog for?
+The dog keeps the man from touching any of the machines.'*

+> *'I miss being the age when I thought I would have my shit together by the time I was the age I am now.'*

+Where is home?

+> *'Home is where the bra isn´t.'*

+> *'Home is where the parking lot is'*

+What is love?

+> *'What you call love was invented by guys like me to sell nylons.' -- Don Draper*

+> *'I really don’t know what «I love you» means.
+I think it means «don’t leave me here alone».' -- Neil Gaiman*

+> *'I am a cage in search for a bird.' -- Franz Kafka*

 <!--
 > *'Eat to please thyself, but dress to please others.' -- Benjamin Franklin*